facelessuser/pymdown-extensions/docs/src/markdown/extensions/inlinehilite.md

 `css_class`               | string | `#!py3 ''`    | Class name is applied to the wrapper element of the code.
 If configured, this setting will override the `css_class` option of either CodeHilite or Highlight.
 If nothing is configured here or via CodeHilite or Highlight, the class `highlight` will be used.
 `style_plain_text`        | bool   | `#!py3 False` | When `guess_lang` is set to `#!py3 False`, InlineHilite will avoid applying classes to code blocks that do not explicitly set a language.
 If it is desired to have plain text styled like code, enable this to inject classes so that they can all be styled the same.

-!!! warning "Deprecated 3.0.0"
-    The setting `use_codehilite_settings` has been deprecated since `3.0.0` and now does nothing.
-It is still present to avoid breakage, but will be removed in the future.

 --8<-- "links.md"